shsagir/play-area-sync/docs/migrate-old-to-uni.md

 1. Your App doesn't use "PHP l" or "PHP xl" (which are multi-node plans) or your App currently uses either of them but doesn't need as much resources
 2. Your App doesn't use [Memcache](memcache-old), which is not available for single-node Universal Apps

 If you are unsure about (1), then check the App metrics: If your PHP requests are below 1000 per hour on average, you are, most likely, good and can proceed.

-If either of the above applies an cannot be changed, then we strongly recommend to use a [Professional App plan](TODO) instead.
+If either of the above applies an cannot be changed, then we strongly recommend to use a [Professional App](app-pro) instead.

 ### Create a new Universal App